Tonyukuk inscriptions: History

-Bain Tsokto inscriptions are about Tonyukuk, the counselor of four Turkic khagans -- Ilterish Khagan, Kapaghan Khagan, Inel Khagan and Bilge Khagan -- of the Second Turkic Khaganate.
+Bain Tsokto inscriptions are about Tonyukuk, the counselor of four Turkic khagans which are Ilterish Khagan, Kapaghan Khagan, Inel Khagan and Bilge Khagan of the Second Turkic Khaganate.
 He died in the 720s.
 Unlike the two other Orkhon inscriptions which were erected after the hero had died, Bain Tsokto inscriptions were erected by Tonyukuk himself around the year 716.
 (His deeds after 716 had not been narrated.)
 The narrator is Tonyukuk.
 The inscriptions were inscribed on two steles.
 The writing, which proceeds vertically from top to bottom, is in the Old Turkic alphabet.